 /* SAVE COLUMNS NAME OF EMPTY COLUMNS */ proc sql; select TableVar into :empty_columns separated by "," from work.nlevels_my_data where nnonmisslevels = 0; quit;

 Finally, we use the SQL procedure to remove the empty columns.
-We use the alter table statement to modify the original dataset and the drop statement to remove the empty columns.
-Since the drop statement is followed by a macro variable with the names of the empty column, this code is generic and can be used each time to identify and remove empty columns in SAS.
+We use the ALTER TABLE statement to modify the original dataset and the DROP statement to remove the empty columns.
+Since the drop statement is followed by a macro variable with the empty column names, this code is generic and can be used each time to identify and remove empty columns in SAS.

 /* REMOVE MISSING COLUMNS */ proc sql; alter table work.my_data drop &empty_columns.; quit;